tsuru/pool-recycle/README.md

                         Docker scheme - if something goes wrong, node will be re-add using it as docker scheme (only when using IaaS)
+  --pre_provision       Pre-provision all nodes on IaaS before start moving
 ```

 ## Example (running with dry mode)